apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 The following variables must be set:

 - `JAVA_HOME` - The environment variable to the location of your JDK installation
-- `ANDROID_SDK_ROOT` - The environment variable to the location of your Android SDK installation
+- `ANDROID_HOME` - The environment variable to the location of your Android SDK installation

 It is also recommended to update the `PATH` environment variable to include the following directories.

 - `cmdline-tools/latest/bin`
-- `emulator`
 - `platform-tools`
 - `build-tools`
+- `tool/bin`
+- `emulator`
   - This is required for the `apksigner` and `zipalign` tools.

 _**Note:** The directories above are generally located in the Android SDK ROOT._